graumannm/ObjectLocationRepresentations/README.md

 Please be aware that results can differ slightly from time to time because of the random assignment of trials to training and testing bins.

-The following single subject or group averaged results figures in this demo correspond to the following group-averaged figures in the manuscript: \
+The following single subject or group averaged result figures in this demo correspond to the following group-averaged figures in the manuscript: \
 Category_ROI.fig --> Fig. 4B \
 Category_Timecourse.fig --> Fig. 4C \
 Category_TimeGeneralization.fig --> Fig. 4F \